 These opportunities are essential for students who are preparing to live and work in a global and interconnected world.
 While most consortia in the United States are grounded in geographic proximity, the EcoLeague consortium is grounded in a mission of bio-regional education for sustainability.
 Launched in 2003, the EcoLeague consortium is currently comprised of 6 member colleges.

-The EcoLeague is comprised of six member colleges across the United States including Alaska Pacific University in Anchorage, AK; College of the Atlantic in Bar Harbor, ME; Dickinson College in Carlisle, PA; Northland College in Ashland, WI; and Prescott College in Prescott, AZ.
+The EcoLeague is comprised of six member colleges across the United States including Alaska Pacific University in Anchorage, AK; College of the Atlantic in Bar Harbor, ME; Dickinson College in Carlisle, PA; New College of Florida in Sarasota, FL; Northland College in Ashland, WI; and Prescott College in Prescott, AZ.
 While modeling sustainability through programs and facilities may be commonplace in today’s world, many EcoLeague colleges chose this path years ago and became national leaders in environmental and sustainability issues.
 For example, Northland College chose to blend an environmental focus with a liberal arts mission in 1971.
 Examples of sustainability can be found throughout the college campuses.

 EcoLeague faculty members collaborate across disciplines on courses, research, projects and other opportunities.